-It would be fair to describe Onslow Court as a spectacular example of Art Deco Architecture which was originally built as a purpose built block of flats in 1933.
-Located on the Eastern edge of Worthing on the seafront, it offered unrestricted sea views in a relatively tranquil setting for the time.
+Onslow Court is a spectacular example of Art Deco Architecture, a purpose-built block of flats constructed in 1933.
+Located on the seafront at the Eastern edge of Worthing, it was designed to offer unrestricted sea views in what was, for the time, a relatively tranquil setting.

-In 1934 Onslow Court had 30 flats available for rent, in 2013 this figure is now 32 flats.
-In the beginning, these flats were luxury apartments owned by Knight & Co.
-They were all available for rental only.
-One flat was occupied by the caretaker who took care of the building and the communal boiler.
-Long ago this ceased to be the case and this flat became available to rent and then later to purchase.
-One other flat was made into two and this brought the count to 32 flats as it is today.
+Originally, Onslow Court had thirty luxury apartments available, all owned by a company called Knight & Co. and all available for rental only.
+One flat was occupied by the caretaker who looked after the whole building (and the communal boiler).
+This is no longer the case, and this flat eventually became available to rent and then later to purchase.
+One other flat was split into two, bringing the total number of flats to the current figure of thirty-two.

-It was designed by A. T. W. Goldsmith who was also responsible for several other buildings in Worthing.
+The building was designed by A. T. W. Goldsmith, who was also responsible for several other buildings in Worthing.

-The selling brochure of 1934 boasted central heating and constant hot water and fully fitted all electric kitchens with refrigerators, electric Lifts, luxurious bathrooms, sun balconies and wireless radio aerial points.
-The building still has a communal boiler supplying heating and constant hot water, this was replaced in 2012 with a state-of-the-art, gas fired boiler.
+The selling brochure of 1934 boasted of the building’s central heating, constant hot water and fully fitted all-electric kitchens, with refrigerators, electric lifts, luxurious bathrooms, sun balconies and wireless radio aerial points.
+The building still has a communal boiler supplying heating and constant hot water, though this is now a state-of-the-art, gas-fired boiler.

-From the brochure, the text goes on to read: “The design and planning is in modern style in conformity with the present day demand for comfort and spaciousness and the construction is in accordance with the latest principles of sound resistance and sound proofing.”
-Onslow Court had cork composition floors (some flats still do) and a papier-mâché type covering on the walls.
+The 1934 brochure goes on to read: “The design and planning is in modern style in conformity with the present day demand for comfort and spaciousness and the construction is in accordance with the latest principles of sound resistance and sound proofing.”
+Onslow Court had cork composition floors throughout (some flats still do) and a papier-mâché type covering on the walls.

 “Every flat is a sun trap deriving the full benefit of Worthing’s record winter and summer sunshine.
 In the warm and cosy atmosphere of Onslow Court the dread of winter is forgotten, making that season one of the most attractive of the year. “